Mechanical Engineering Major

 The student completes a capstone design project as the culmination of the undergraduate program.

-A primary goal of the MAE degree program is to provide an educational experience and training that will prepare its graduates to excel within the broad scope of the mechanical and aerospace engineering profession.
+A primary goal of the mechanical engineering degree program is to provide an educational experience and training that will prepare its graduates to excel within the broad scope of the mechanical engineering profession.
 Our Program Educational Objectives are to enable our graduates to attain the following professional and career accomplishments during the first few years following graduation:

-- Be employed in a professional mechanical, aerospace or related engineering organization, or be admitted to graduate programs in engineering or other professional areas,
+- Be employed in a professional mechanical or related engineering organization, or be admitted to graduate programs in engineering or other professional areas,

 - Become an active participant in professional society activities,